Article

 1. Combine all ingredients (except salt and pepper) in a food processor.

-2. Pulse mixture to a smooth puree.
+2. Pulse the mixture to a smooth puree.

 3. Gradually add more water if needed.